Do you want to make a difference? Then, why not become a Trustee or a school governor?

 There are 7 soft skills which are vital for the role of a Trustee in a schools Trust:

-1. Committed – For instance, devoting the required time/energy to the role and ambitious to achieve best possible outcomes for pupils.
+1. Committed – For instance, devoting the required time/energy to the role and ambitious to achieve the best possible outcomes for pupils.
+Prepared to give time, skills, and knowledge to developing themselves and others to create highly effective governance.

-2. Confident – Of an independent mind, able to lead and contribute to courageous conversations, to express their opinion and to play an active role on the board.
+2. Confident – Of an independent mind, able to lead and contribute to courageous conversations, to express opinions, and to play an active role on the board.

-3. Curious – Possessing an enquiring mind and an analytical approach and understanding the value of meaningful questioning.
+3. Curious – Possessing an enquiring mind and an analytical approach, understanding the value of meaningful questioning.

-5. Collaborative – Prepared to listen to and work in partnership with others and understanding the importance of building strong working relationships.
+5. Collaborative – Prepared to listen to and work in partnership with others, understanding the importance of building strong relationships within the board and with staff, parents, pupils, the community, and employers.

-6. Critical – Understanding the value of critical friendship which enables both challenge and support, and self-reflective, pursuing learning and development opportunities.
+6. Critical – Understanding the value of critical friendship, enabling both challenge and support, and pursuing learning and development to improve effectiveness.

-7. Creative – Able to challenge conventional wisdom and be open-minded about new approaches to problem-solving.
+7. Creative – Able to challenge conventional wisdom, be open-minded about new approaches, and recognize the value of innovation and creative thinking.

-We are looking for those with at least three years experience in either a governance role and/or data analysis.
-We would be particularly interested in volunteers who have some time available during the working day.
+We are looking for individuals with at least three years of experience in governance and/or data analysis.
+Volunteers with some time available during the working day are especially encouraged to apply.

 What will you be doing?

-Our collaborative educational Trust serves a vibrant rural community and is committed to providing the best possible learning experiences for pupils and students in our schools Dobwalls, Landulph and Trewidland Primary and Liskeard, Looe and Saltash Secondary.
-Collectively we have a total of approximately 3,000 students, 450 staff and a budget of £17m.
-The Trust is seeking to appoint further Trustees to join the Board.
-Some experience and expertise is obviously an advantage, but enthusiasm for creating a safe and inspiring environment for our children to learn in is more important.
+Our collaborative educational Trust serves a vibrant rural community and is committed to providing the best learning experiences for pupils in our schools: Dobwalls, Landulph, Trewidland Primary, and Liskeard, Looe, Saltash Secondary.
+We have approximately 3,000 students, 450 staff, and a budget of £17m.
+We seek to appoint additional Trustees to join the Board.
+While some experience is advantageous, enthusiasm for creating a safe and inspiring environment for our children is most important.

-Trustees are jointly responsible for the general control and management of the administration of the Trust.
-In addition they must carry out the three core governance functions:
+Trustees are responsible for the general control and management of the Trust's administration.
+Their core governance functions include:

-1. Ensure clarity of vision, ethos and strategic direction
+1. Ensuring clarity of vision, ethos, and strategic direction

-2. Hold the Executive Team to account for the educational performance of the Trust’s schools
+2. Holding the Executive Team to account for the educational performance of the Trust’s schools

-3. Oversee the financial performance of the Trust and make sure its money is well spent
+3. Overseeing the financial performance of the Trust and ensuring responsible financial management

 #J-18808-Ljbffr